andyatkinson/andyatkinson.github.io/coaching.md

 ## How much?

-Sessions are $300/session and must be prepaid.
-For payment information, please read my [Client Payments Guide PDF](client-payments-guide.pdf).
+$300/session and prepayment is required.
+For payment options, please read my [Client Payments Guide PDF](client-payments-guide.pdf).

-If you're looking for a longer and more comprehensive engagement, please see my [consulting](/consulting) page, and consider booking a 30 minute discovery call.
-Note that for 55 minute coaching sessions, I'm not able to offer a discovery call.
+For bigger, and more broadly-scoped engagements, please review my [consulting](/consulting) page.
+For that offering I can offer a 30 minute discovery call where we'll establish mutual fit and scope items.
+For coaching I'm not able to offer the discovery call.

 ## Praise 🤝